junxit/us-congress-bills-114/derived/amendments.md

 ### 31 U.S.C. § 6101

-> by striking “In general.—Not later than October 1, 2012, the Office of Management and Budget shall” and inserting “Website and program inventory.—The Director of the Office of Management and Budget shall”; and
+> by striking “In general.—Not later than October 1, 2012, the Office of Management and Budget shall” and inserting “Website and program inventory.—The Director of the Office of Management and Budget shall”;

 | | |
 |---|---|